LostInBrittany/wasm-codelab/step-05/README.md

 ## Game of Life, AssemblyScript style

-The Game of Life is one of the most implemented algorythms, you can find implementation in most languages.
+The Game of Life is one of the most implemented algorithms, you can find implementation in most languages.
 In the AssemblyScript repository, we can find a [clean and simple implementation](https://github.com/carlosbaraza/wasm-game-of-life/blob/master/assembly/main.ts).

 > ### The Gsame of Life